-101. Supplemental income is important for farmers and roadside 122.
-Yes stands enhance the experience of tourists who will then visit 123. yes again.
-124. Yes 102.
-The current numbers are low in what they allow, and again 125.
-Yes not being followed.
-126. yes 103.
-The statement seems contradictory.
-If the process is 127.
-Yes simplified, it stands to reason that some of the regulations 128.
-Yes would or could change.
-129. Yes 104.
-This is OBVIOUSLY written by someone that does not want 130.
-Yes change or to simplify things.
-131. Yes 105.
-Use the reconsideration and rewriting of the current permit 132.
-Yes process to ask operators what they may want to do or need 133.
-Yes, make all permit easier but nit change requirements to do in order to uphold the County Comprehensive Plan and 134. yes, this shouldn't take an act of congress the GMA requirements.
-Make changes to the regulations only 135.
-Yes, farmstands are temporary after outside legal review of the proposed changes and only after farm stands and u-pick operators and production 136.
-Yes, I like a farm stand so easier would be great farmers agree the change is needed.
-The opportunity for one 137.
-Yes, it should be easier. group of people to make more money is not a criterion for 138.
-Yes, keep the zoning farmland. changing the land use.
-139. Yes, keep zoning the same 106.
-Want to keep it simple without losing health control.
-140. Yes, simpler is almost always better.
-Small business shouldn't 107.
-What is the process?
-How about the college student who have to jump through hoops. sells flowers in a stand in her front yard?
-141. Yes, simplify but continue allowed use 108.
-What is the Zoning??
+101. Supplemental income is important for farmers and roadside stands enhance the experience of tourists who will then visit again.

+102. The current numbers are low in what they allow, and again not being followed.

+103. The statement seems contradictory.
+If the process is simplified, it stands to reason that some of the regulations would or could change.

+104. This is OBVIOUSLY written by someone that does not want change or to simplify things.

+105. Use the reconsideration and rewriting of the current permit process to ask operators what they may want to do or need to do in order to uphold the County Comprehensive Plan and the GMA requirements.
+Make changes to the regulations only after outside legal review of the proposed changes and only after farm stands and u-pick operators and production farmers agree the change is needed.
+The opportunity for one group of people to make more money is not a criterion for changing the land use.

+106. Want to keep it simple without losing health control.

+107. What is the process?
+How about the college student who sells flowers in a stand in her front yard?

+108. What is the Zoning??
 Agree Yes or No to what ??

-142. Yes, simplify.
-Allow more roadside stands. allow farms to 109.
-Whew, an answer I agree with. diversify their incomes and to offer value added products.
-I 110.
-Why does a farm stand need any PERMIT? want to live in a community that supports their farms.
+109. Whew, an answer I agree with.

+110. Why does a farm stand need any PERMIT?

 111. With adequate policies, this seems like a good idea.

-143. Yes.
-Anything made simpler is better, no?
-112. x 144. yes.
-Permits are often complicated.
-Keep it simple.
-113. Yes 145.
-Yes.
-Ease permits so business can grow.
-114. Yes 146.
-Yes.
-Less government involvement is better for all.
-115. Yes 147.
-YES.
-Small time farming is hard enough without expending 116.
-Yes precious time, money and energy to jump through hoops.
-117. Yes Leave the hoops for the bigger kids, they have the resources 118.
-Yes available.
-119. Yes 148.
-Yes.
-That is a good place to start.
-120. Yes 121.
-Yes
+112. x

+113. Yes

+114. Yes

+115. Yes

+116. Yes

+117. Yes

+118. Yes

+119. Yes

+120. Yes